Director Advisory Services

 Building boardrooms across the globe through governance, composition and talent.

 Launched in 2016 and operating globally with teams in the United States and Europe, Director Advisory Services (DAS) provides strategic, board-level advice to corporate clients and individuals on governance, board succession planning and board building.
 DAS works with clients on a wide range of corporate strategies including mergers, initial public offerings, spins, board defense and activist challenges.
 DAS also provides general corporate governance support, in particular to the boards of multinational and cross-border clients navigating complex regulatory and governance environments.
-DAS has assisted ~1000 corporate clients with their boardroom needs.
+DAS has assisted over 1,500 corporate clients with their boardroom needs.
 For more information on this service, or to speak to the advisory team, please contact your J.P.
 Morgan banker.

 "The role of a corporate director is to challenge the status quo, help shape strategy and push leadership to be its best.
 Late-stage startups that see a future as a public company need to embrace governance early—and with a stakeholder mindset."